 More from Cryptocurrency

-On top of this, blockchain has a lot of potential and can infiltrate a variety of industries outside of banking and finance – from the property market to higher education institutions.
+On top of this, blockchain has a lot of potential and can infiltrate a variety of industries outside of banking and finance, and this has been in technology news a lot – from the property market to higher education institutions.
 The transparency and speed of blockchain can make property transactions – which often include copious amounts of paperwork, possible fraud, and errors in public records – more efficient, safer and easier.

 This is set to grow with the metaverse essentially relying on blockchain to allow interconnection and authenticate proof of ownership of digital goods in virtual worlds.
 As the decentralized recording system is very difficult to fool or control, hopping to different virtual environments with your digital assets (including your crypto wallet) will be more secure.